PrincetonUniversity/ILAng-Doc/verification/refinement.md

 * `**SO**` directive, indicating that this is actually a direct output from a visible state variable \(a state variable that is modeled in the ILA\).
 * `**RESET**` or `**NRESET**` directive.
 Indicating that this signal is the reset signal, active-high or active-low \(we assume synchronous reset\).
 * `**CLOCK**` directive, indicating that this is the clock signal.
 * `**MEM**name.signal` directive, indicating this signal is the connection to an external/shared memory.
 The name part should be the ILA state variable name of the memory, and the signal part could be one of the following: `wdata`,`rdata`, `waddr`,`raddr`, `wen`, `ren`.
-If the signal does not directly correspond to the write/read data, write/read address, write/read enable signal, it should be specified as `**KEEP**`, you can specify the mapping using the additional assumptions.
+If the signal does not directly correspond to the write/read data, write/read address, write/read enable signal, it should be specified as `**KEEP**`, you can specify the mapping using "annotation" which will be dicussed below.

 For example, for a Verilog input signal `control`, the effects of applying different directives are: